 Febrile conditions may illicit diagnostic dilemmas, preserving their clinical standing as “vexing enigmas” (Cunha, V).
 Pyrexia of Unknown Origin (PUO) has been outlined as a “persistent fever above 38.3°C (100°F) that evades diagnosis for at least three weeks” (Fernandez, Beeching, 170).
 The recommended “careful monitoring and exhaustive medical history of the case” depend on collaboration between patient and physician (Cunha, 10).
 Though patients affected by PUO are often “clinically well enough” to engage in daily life, the lack of a “firm diagnosis” may prove frustrating for both parties and can affect future encounters with the medical establishment.
 (Fernandez, Beeching, 173).

 Fever still evokes a sense of dread, stirring anxious feelings about its implications, especially if the sufferers are children.
 Over the past few decades, fever phobia has become a talking point in medical and social studies, highlighting the problematic of contemporary fever management.
 The condition feeds into misconceptions about its effects and associated conditions, such as febrile convulsions.
 With thermometers and antipyretic medication having become ubiquitous household items, accountability of correct and rightful use came upon parents, particularly mothers.
 Fever has long been watched over: keeping vigil over a sick or convalescent child is a universal human experience, bridging generations and cultures.
-The accessibility and relative ease of use of thermometers meant the transitioning of a diagnosis tool outside of the specialized medical gaze.
+The accessibility and relative ease of use of thermometers meant the transitioning of a diagnostic tool outside of the specialized medical gaze.
 One must learn to assess temperature correctly and decide on a path of action: let the fever run its course or decide to administer medication early on; determine dosage based on the standard recommendations or solicit professional advice; visit an emergency room or an online forum.

 The extent of fever phobia raises vital queries concerning the social dissemination of medical knowledge and the ways in which health practitioners are relied on to act.
 Fever hospitals and fever nurses, for example, had their distinct place in nineteenth and early twentieth century British society.
 Nowadays, they have been mostly faded out of memory.
 In the ever expanding culture of medical self advocacy and self management, fever in infants and young children underlines the importance of professional support and reassurance concerning its outcome.
 One visual iteration may be found in a 1891 painting by Sir Luke Fildes.
 Entitled The Doctor, it depicts a physician paying a house call to a young patient, as the child’s parents look on.
 There is admittedly, little clinical material to interpret: none of the medical instruments available at the time are shown and the scene itself bypasses late Victorian class implications.
 The artist’s first child, a son named Philip, had previously died of typhoid fever, suggesting the depiction of a similar case.
 The paining attracted critical and popular attention and has been featured in a myriad of medical publications, a testament to the joint vigil between parents and the physician “armed only with his professionalism and perhaps a limited armamentarium of symptomatic reliefs” (Friedlaender, Friedlaender, 3356).